GabrielGui13/React-Node-LearningPath/ReactNative/README.md

 ```
 * A universal library that provides separate APIs for Audio and Video playback: expo-av
 * A library that provides access to the local file system on the device: expo-file-system
+* import { RFValue } from 'react-native-responsive-fontsize' to put on css